Books & Literature

 3. The MLA Handbook

 Are you sick of all the academic mumbo-jumbo and citation confusion?
 Are you slowly realizing that being accepted into college does not necessarily mean you are smart enough to be in college?
 Well, fret not because the MLA Handbook from the folks at the Modern Language Association is here to save the day!
-This little book of wonders is the ultimate guide for the highfalutin writers who want to impress your professors and look smarter than you actually.
+This little book of wonders is the ultimate guide for the highfalutin writers who want to impress your professors and look smarter than you actually are.
 With the MLA Handbook in your hands, you’ll know how to cite your sources like a pro and format your papers like a boss.
 Plus, it’s regularly updated, so you’ll always be on the cutting edge of academic style.
 Grab your copy today and join the elite ranks of scholarly scribblers!

 4. The Elements of Style by William Strunk Jr. and E.B.
 White